-(c) (i) all statements must be comparative inhaled (accept ora for injected) 1 insulin concentration rises more rapidly when inhaled; 2 higher peak; 3 falls, more rapidly / earlier; 5 use of comparative figures : figures for both at one time [3 max]
+(c) (i) all statements must be comparative inhaled (accept ora for injected) 1 insulin concentration rises more rapidly when inhaled;

+2 higher peak;

+3 falls, more rapidly / earlier;

+4 (after 150 mins) lower (than injected);

+5 use of comparative figures : figures for both at one time [3 max]

-As time after administration increases, at each point For Examiner's Use inhaled in the has higher concentration the blad plasmountil 156 minutes at what they become equal et 2 Ir is haledinalin higher perfect revided of 44ar bibary units at 120 minutes of injectes.
+As time after administration increases, at each point For Examiner's Use inhaled insulin has higher concentration then bland plasmountil 156 minutes at what they become equal et 2 Ir is haledinalin higher perfect revided of 44ar bibary units at 120 minutes of injectes.
 15 unto an vallo than 25 ar billary unit at 120 minutes of injected.
 180-480 minutes, injected institus shows higher values et [3]